caltechlibrary/newt/presentation3.md

 - What is the minimum knowledge required to use Newt effectively?
 - Who is in the target audience?
+- Would a visual programming approach make more sense then a conversational UI?

 # Someday, maybe ideas

 - A visual programming approach could be easier than editing YAML files
-- Direct SQLite 3 database support and integration
+- Direct SQLite 3 database support and integration could be much simpler than Postgres+PostgREST
 - Web components for library, archive and museum metadata types
 - A S3 protocol web service implementing object storage using OCFL
 - Generate code which can compile stack into a single binary application